Quantum Groups and Quantum Cohomology: Cotangent bundles of Grassmannians

 \chapter{Cotangent bundles of Grassmannians}

-In this section, we illustrate the general theory for the simplest possible quiver $Q$ --- that with one vertex and no arrows.
+In this chapter, we illustrate the general theory for the simplest possible quiver $Q$ --- that with one vertex and no arrows.
 The corresponding Nakajima varieties are cotangent bundles of Grassmann varieties.

 Grassmann varieties are among the oldest objects of study in algebraic geometry; in particular, their quantum cohomology has been described by many authors from many different angles, see e.g.\ \cite{Bertram,Buch,BKT,GRTV,Kim,Mihalcea, Rietsch,SiebertTian}.
-The modest goal of this section is to help the reader align his favorite point of view on Grassmannians with the direction of this paper.
+The modest goal of this chapter is to help the reader align his favorite point of view on Grassmannians with the direction of this paper.